 The Singapore general partnership does not pay the income tax on its incomes.
 Each partner will be taxed on their share of the income resulting from the partnership.
 If the partner is an individual, the personal income tax applies, while for companies acting as partners in a Singapore general partnership, the corporate tax will apply.

-If you want to open a company in Singapore and need assistance you can contact our local agents.
+If you want to start this type of company and need assistance you can contact our experts in opening companies in Singapore.